 If some or all of your creditors agree to a discussion, you may reach a deal.
 You’d pay some of what you owe, perhaps in a series of installments, and a portion of your debt would be erased.

 What are the benefits of handling these talks yourself?
 For one thing, you won’t have to pay a debt settlement company.
 Fees can be tough for people who are already struggling to make ends meet.
+If you want to use a debt relief company but don’t want to spend a lot, Accredited Debt Relief offers reasonable fees.

 You can also set the terms yourself instead of deferring to someone else’s ideas.
 If you have a strong grasp of money matters and you’re good at negotiating, you’ll probably prefer being in the driver’s seat.